FScholsen/flist-ui/README.md

 TODO

-# Steps to reproduce
+# Installation procedure

-These are the steps I followed from scratch to have everything running:
+These are the steps I followed from scratch to have everything running.
+It includes repo creation, adding the dependencies, create and publish your first package.

+_You should not run those commands in your cloned local repo._
+_Instead, start from scratch: create a new dir and follow the steps_

 - Create a new git repo: `git init`
 - Create a new npm package: `npm init`